How do I choose or change my primary care provider (PCP)?

 - Use the form at the bottom of that page to make your selection.

-If you’re a new employee, you can choose an MIT Medical PCP as part of your initial benefits-selection process using MIT’s Employee Self-Service website.
+If you’re a new employee, you can choose an MIT Medical PCP as part of your initial benefits-selection process using MIT’s Atlas Self-Service website.

 Who are MIT Medical’s PCPs?